15 Seconds Of Fame: The Future Of Reality TV Is On Our Phones

 To see the future of reality TV, look down.

-Believe it or not, The Truman Show is Nicole “Snooki” Polizzi’s favorite movie.
+Believe it or not, The Truman Show is Nicole “Snooki” Polizzi’s favourite movie.
 Her husband’s, too.
-But Jim Carrey’s Truman Burbank, the lonely guy in Peter Weir’s 1998 classic who realized he’d unwittingly spent his entire life as the star of a reality show, didn’t cross her mind once while she was filming Jersey Shore, the reality show that would catapult her into a notorious form of stardom when the first season premiered on MTV in 2009.
+But Jim Carrey’s Truman Burbank, the lonely guy in Peter Weir’s 1998 classic who realised he’d unwittingly spent his entire life as the star of a reality show, didn’t cross her mind once while she was filming Jersey Shore, the reality show that would catapult her into a notorious form of stardom when the first season premiered on MTV in 2009.

 “Once I watched [Jersey Shore] over [again], after I filmed a few seasons, I was like, Holy crap.
 This is my life,” Polizzi recalls on a recent call with Refinery29.

 Reality TV, as we now know it, was still in its inchoate stages when Andrew Niccol wrote the script for The Truman Show, but the makings of the now-wildly popular genre had always been there.
-In 1992, MTV aired the first episode of The Real World, which centered around what happened when a group of strangers all lived together in one house.
+In 1992, MTV aired the first episode of The Real World, which centred around what happened when a group of strangers all lived together in one house.
 It was a decidedly modern spin on America’s first reality family, the Louds in PBS’ An American Family, which had premiered in 1971.
 This ushered in a new era of reality TV, that was soon joined by the webcam era of entertainment, which arguably began in 1996 with Jennicam.com and grew more popular with the advent of the first cell phones with built-in cameras in 2002.

 In the midst of all this came The Truman Show.
 It warned of a world so addicted to surveillance-like entertainment that the consent of participants was not required — or even wanted.
 While there is no analog to The Truman Show in our actual world, what actually wound up happening can feel almost more dystopian in terms of its sheer ubiquity (and all the product placement).
-As network executives realized that unscripted content was far cheaper to produce than scripted — since there was no need to pay actors or writers — it soon proliferated across channels from ABC to CBS, eventually dominating streaming platforms from Netflix to Quibi.
+As network executives realised that unscripted content was far cheaper to produce than scripted — since there was no need to pay actors or writers — it soon proliferated across channels from ABC to CBS, eventually dominating streaming platforms from Netflix to Quibi.

 But reality shows aren’t just being made by TV producers anymore — they’re being made by individuals, all thanks to our phones.
 And they’re everywhere.

-“In the mid-’90s, bandwidth started to increase and people had more access to browsers — you could monetize the attention of a thousand people and make a living off of that,” Robert Kozinets, Professor of Journalism at USC Annenberg School for Journalism and Communication, explains of the genres origins.
+“In the mid-’90s, bandwidth started to increase and people had more access to browsers — you could monetise the attention of a thousand people and make a living off of that,” Robert Kozinets, Professor of Journalism at USC Annenberg School for Journalism and Communication, explains of the genres origins.
 “It was staged for reality TV to then emerge.
 It wasn't one or the other; they were happening sort of simultaneously.
 Even in television, things like Candid Camera [were about] having the authenticity of people who weren't actors, who weren’t staging things, and still having that edit and that close cut of real people doing real things.
 All of that was this hunger for authenticity that drives people to want to push the boundaries of what is public and what is private further and further.”

 The camera’s red light is always on, and it feels like many people prefer it that way.
 Front-facing cameras have become de-facto documentarian tools for people to create their own low-fi content in the palm of their hand.
 From TV stars to influencers to your 14-year-old cousin with the new iPhone, we seem, as a society, to be opting into 24-hour entertainment as reality shows start to appear on our phones in various formats.